touhidalam69/SqlServerDatabaseBackupAPI/README.md

 - ☁️ Upload backups to cloud (Azure Blob, AWS S3)
 - 🔔 Send backup alerts via email
 - 📅 Schedule backups using Hangfire or Windows Task Scheduler

-Let me know if you want code snippets for these!

 ---